palladius/genai-googlecloud-scripts/07-bash-gemini-multimodal-jam/README.md

 A quick googling confirms that https://en.wikipedia.org/wiki/Paul_Whitehead actually covered one of my favourite album of all times.
 If you love Genesis too and want to see me play Firth of Fifth, please check https://www.youtube.com/watch?v=4VBxd9n1dSU

-## Let's try a few more images

-TODO

 ## Let's compare TWO images!

 Since we're celebrating Gemini launch and I'm a huge fan of the Saint Seiya manga/anime, I've asked Gemini to compare